Paula Lowe (Chairman)

 Internal Control, member of the Finance Working Group and reserve member of Planning Committee

-I have lived in Rackheath with my wife, Emma, and our children, Sam and Joel, for over 15 years.
+I have lived in Rackheath with my wife, Emma, and our children, Sam and Joel, since 2000.
 Sam and Joel attended Rackheath Primary School before going to Broadland High School and on to university and college.

 I have been actively involved in the community; with the playgroup, youth club, parish council and the Rackheath Community Trust throughout this time.
 Unfortunately the youth club closed in 2018 due to lack of volunteers.
 I became County Councillor earlier in 2019 when Tom Garrod stood down and following the elections in May 2019 I was re-elected as District Councillor for the Wroxham Ward on Broadland District Council and as Parish Councillor on Rackheath Parish Council.

 I was a social worker for Norfolk Children’s Services and was pleased to be part of Rackheath into the Future (our Neighbourhood Plan Group) and hope my desire to get the best for Rackheath residents will come to fruition.
 Rackheath is going through a period of great change but I believe that WE (the residents) should have a voice and it is for that reason I wanted to be involved.
 WE can develop plans to keep Rackheath a great place to live.
 A place I would like to see my children and grandchildren grow up in.

 Member of Planning Committee and Parks and Leisure Committee

 I have lived in Rackheath since 2000 with my parents Fran and Emma and my older brother Sam.
 My brother and I both went to Rackheath Primary and Broadland High Schools.
 Since then, I have gone to City College Norwich and I am currently a University student at St. Mary’s University, Twickenham, studying Football Coaching and Development with Chelsea Football Club.